 12.30pm – 1.30pm Start of a six week tennis course for children aged 8 to 11.
 The course costs £25 including a racquet, balls and personalised T-shirt.
 Go to Tennis For Kids for more details and to book a place on the course.

 Tuesday 31 July

 11am-12noon Have a go at orienteering with East Pennine Orienteering Club who will be offering coaching for children and a chance to try out the Park’s permanent course.
 Meet near the playground by the railway.
+Cost: £2 per child for map.
+No need to book.
 Contact Viv – email@example.com or 07906 500541 – for further details.

 EPOC also invite everyone to take part in their summer challenge: to use as many different permanent orienteering courses as possible before September 10.
 When you’ve completed one, post a photo on their Facebook page to prove you’ve been there!
 Prizes for club members.
 Other permanent courses are listed on the East Pennine Orienteering Club and British Orienteering websites.